The role of antibody-mediated immunity in shaping the seasonality of respiratory viruses

-To capture this process across the population of susceptible individuals, we use a partial differential equation.
+For the sake of argument, this this process may be described across the population of susceptible individuals using a partial differential equation.
 Let $S(t, \log_{2}(c))$ be the fraction of susceptible individuals at time $t$ who have a log-2 antibody concentration of $\log_{2}(c)$.
 From Equation \ref{eq-linear-decay}, we have:

-We may approximate this PDE using the method of lines (e.g.\ \cite{Plant1986-jo}).
+This PDE can then be approximated using the method of lines (e.g.\ \cite{Plant1986-jo}).
 First, we discretise antibody concentration across discrete strata $i$, taking:

 where $0 \leq i \leq k$ (such that $2^0 \leq c_i \leq 2^a$).
 The partial derivative of $S$ with respect to $\log_{2}(c)$ is then approximately: